Skip to main content

 Rainfall Event Revenue Is Unpredictable

 A wet spring can add $40,000–$80,000 in unbilled emergency service visits that are absorbed into the base contract.
 A dry spring removes that revenue entirely.
-Without structuring SWPPP contracts so rainfall events are billable, revenue in wet years is understated relative to cost and revenue in dry years looks fine on the books.
-SPM structures contracts so rainfall events are billed at a defined rate per event — turning weather volatility into a manageable revenue line instead of a cost absorber.
+Without structuring SWPPP contracts so rainfall events are billable, revenue in wet years is understated relative to cost.
+SPM structures contracts so rainfall events are billed at a defined rate per event — turning weather volatility into a manageable revenue line.

 03